Big Horn County, Montana

 Big Horn County is a county located in the U.S. state of Montana.
 As of the 2020 census, the population was 13,124.
 The county seat is Hardin.
 The county, like the river and the mountain range, is named after the bighorn sheep in the Rocky Mountains.
 The county was founded in 1913.

-It is located on the south line of the state.
+It is located on the southern boundary of the state.
 Most of the area is part of the Crow Indian Reservation.
 Reservation poverty affects the county, which is the second-poorest county in the state.

 History

+On June 25, 1876, the Battle of Little Bighorn began.
+The Battle is also known as the Battle of the Greasy Grass to the Lakota and other Plains Indians.

 Law and government

 The county has several jurisdictions, each with its own regulations and law enforcement agencies.
 The Crow and Northern Cheyenne Indian Nations are administered by the tribes.
 Little Bighorn Battlefield and the Big Horn Canyon National Recreation Area are regulated by the National Park Service.
 The remainder of the county falls under the State of Montana.

 Geography

 According to the United States Census Bureau, the county has a total area of 5015 sqmi, of which 4995 sqmi is land and 19 sqmi (0.4%) is water.
 It is the fifth-largest county in Montana by land area.
 Most of the county's land area is Indian reservations: The Crow Indian Reservation covers 64.2 percent of its area, while the Northern Cheyenne Indian Reservation covers another 6.37 percent.

 The county is home to the Big Horn, Pryor and Wolf mountain ranges.